Skip to content

 kubectl -n mcp-sentinel rollout status "deployment/$DEPLOYMENT" --timeout=90s

-Use the same shape for API:
+Use the same shape for each split API service:

 Use a new tag for every build.
 Reusing latest with IfNotPresent can leave old images cached on the node.